mleonhard/tokimark/Readme.md

 This takes about a second.
 The tokimark makes the file about N% bigger (TODO: Update with real number).

-To make a tokimark for a document, you need software and a connection to the Internet.
+You can use software to add a tokimark to a document.
-The software calculates a hash for your document and sends the hash to a public tokimark server.
+If you change the document, the tokimark becomes invalid.
-The server sends back a tokimark file.
+Your document editing software will warn you about this if you try to edit a document that has a tokimark.
-You can save the tokimark file on your computer.
+The tokimark makes the document file about N% bigger (TODO: Update with real number).

-A tokimark file is a N KB file (TODO: Update with real number).
+If your document editor does not support tokimarks, you can use another software program to make and save a tokimark file.

 File storage services will include Tokimark support.
 When you upload a document, the app automatically makes a tokimark.
-If you already have a tokimark for the document, you can upload the document and tokimark file together.
+If you have a tokimark for the document in a tokimark file, you can upload the document and tokimark file together.

 ## Verify a Tokimark
 You use software to verify a document's tokimark.